Atten007/Minecraft-GB/README.md

 * This is only a two dimensional Minecraft: Pocket Edition clone and 3D will never be because all these Nintendo Gameboys can't currently support 3D and they'll never be!
 * The current version is Alpha 0.0.1 with only a few blocks (e.g. sand, grass, stone, bedrock, water, snow and lava).
 More blocks will be added in future updates!
 * You can currently only save up to three two dimensional Minecraft: Gameboy Edition worlds locally on your gameboy!
 More than three worlds can'r currently saved because the completely free application "GB Studio", in which the Minecraft: Gameboy Edition has been coded, doesn't has more than three save slots!
+* There're currently only the two default game modes of the normal Minecraft: Creative and Survival.